chaoticfree/concept/partners.md

 - Cohorts and networks of loosely-connected individuals working within and on behalf of these communities;
 - Individual with deep connections to their own community and with expertise or experience in one or preferably several of: digital security technology, organisational capacity, adult learning or movement leadership.

+## How are partners politically aligned?

+DSX partners pledge to:

+- Do no harm.
+- Create safe spaces to exchange and share experience.
+- Go beyond tools to reach contextually appropriate strategies that address the concrete realities of participants.
+- Commit to a feminist politics such as by encouraging codes of conduct or other mechanisms to ensure the empowerment and safety of women and non-gender conforming individuals.
+- Avoid a technocratic lens, instead playing an intentionally supportive role on a narrow front of struggle through solidarity.
+- [intersectionality: specific list]

 ## What do DSX partners do?

 In practical terms, DSX formal partners: